2019 Booking Terms and Conditions

 11.1 If the boat is involved in an accident of any nature, the Hirer must immediately contact the base and complete an accident report form (found on board) and ask any other party involved to complete the same form.
 The Hirer will not ask for any repairs to be carried out without Le Boat’s agreement.

 11.2 On arrival, the Hirer will be asked to check the boat for external signs of damage and indicate these areas on a separate form.
 The Hirer will also be asked to sign an inventory list detailing all critical items of inventory for which a separate fee is charged should they not be returned, or returned damaged.
 Should any equipment be lost, stolen or broken, the Hirer must report this on return of the boat.
-Damage to the boat and/or loss or damage to inventory will be deducted, in part or in full, from the hirer's damage deposit - see section 7.
+A separate fee for certain items lost or damaged will be charged.
+This must be paid for locally and in local currency.
+Such items include, but are not limited to: gangplank, tv/dvd remote controls, mallet, pegs, parasol, outdoor table and chairs.

 12.1 Embarkation & Disembarkation: Boat embarkation time is from 16:00 on your start day and disembarkation must be by 09:00 on the final day.
 For an additional fee(s), and subject to operational constraints, early boarding from between 11:00-12:00 and after 14:00 and late check-out until 12:00 can be pre-booked and will be detailed on your booking confirmation summary.